OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel/AnalyticsRule/readme.md

 Install-Module AzSentinel -Scope CurrentUser -Force

+- **MUST** have ingested both SharePoint and Exchange events to Azure Sentinel.

 ### Running the Script

 1. Update the paramters used in the Script to suit your environment